-- achieving the milestones and royalties as defined within the CSL Behring Agreement; - the extent to which we acquire or in-license other businesses, products, product candidates or technologies; - the amount and timing of revenue, if any, we receive from commercial sales of any product candidates for which we, or our collaboration partner, receives marketing approval in the future; - the amount and timing of revenue, if any, we receive from manufacturing products from CSL Behring. - the scope, timing, results, and costs of our current and planned clinical trials, including those for AMT-130 in Huntington's disease; - the scope, timing, results and costs of preclinical development and laboratory testing of our additional product candidates; - the need for additional resources and related recruitment costs to support the preclinical and clinical development of our product candidates; - the need for any additional tests, studies, or trials beyond those originally anticipated to confirm the safety or efficacy of our product candidates and technologies; - the cost, timing and outcome of regulatory reviews associated with our product candidates; - our ability to enter into collaboration arrangements in the future; - the costs and timing of preparing, filing, expanding, acquiring, licensing, maintaining, enforcing, and prosecuting patents and patent applications, as well as defending any intellectual property-related claims; - the repayments of the principal and other fees associated with our venture debt loan with Hercules, which following the January 29, 2021 amendment will be due in June 2023; - the costs associated with maintaining quality compliance and optimizing our manufacturing processes, including the operating costs associated with our Lexington, Massachusetts manufacturing facility; - the costs associated with increasing the scale and capacity of our manufacturing capabilities; and - the costs associated with process validation and inspection readiness of etranacogene dezaparvovec.
+- achieving the first commercial sales milestones and royalties as defined within the CSL Behring Agreement.
+Achieving the first commercial sales milestones amongst others are subject to CSL Behring obtaining required regulatory approvals, including MAA approval from the EMA, BLA approval from the FDA, and approval of a diagnostic test for neutralizing antibodies from the FDA; - the payment of milestone payments that we might owe to former shareholders of Corlieve; - the repayments of the principal amount of our venture debt loan with Hercules, which following the December 15, 2021 amendment will be due in equal installments between December 2024 and December 2025 or in full in December 2025 if, prior to June 30, 2024, either (a) the BLA for AMT-061 is approved by the FDA or (b) AMT-130 is advanced into a pivotal trial; - the scope, timing, results, and costs of our current and planned clinical trials, including those for AMT-130 in Huntington's disease; - the extent to which we acquire or in-license other businesses, products, product candidates or technologies; - the amount and timing of revenue, if any, we receive from commercial sales of any product candidates for which we, or our collaboration partner, receives marketing approval in the future; - the amount and timing of revenue, if any, we receive from manufacturing products for CSL Behring; - the scope, timing, results and costs of preclinical development and laboratory testing of our additional product candidates; - the need for additional resources and related recruitment costs to support the preclinical and clinical development of our product candidates; - the need for any additional tests, studies, or trials beyond those originally anticipated to confirm the safety or efficacy of our product candidates and technologies; - the cost, timing and outcome of regulatory reviews associated with our product candidates; - our ability to enter into collaboration arrangements in the future; - the costs and timing of preparing, filing, expanding, acquiring, licensing, maintaining, enforcing, and prosecuting patents and patent applications, as well as defending any intellectual property-related claims; - the costs associated with maintaining quality compliance and optimizing our manufacturing processes, including the operating costs associated with our Lexington, Massachusetts manufacturing facility; and - the costs associated with increasing the scale and capacity of our manufacturing capabilities.